-The Governing Body plans to offer up to 180 places at age 11 (6 forms of 30 pupils) in September 2018, this is the planned admission number or PAN for the school.
+The Governing Body plans to offer up to 210 places at age 11 (7 forms of 30 pupils) in September 2019, this is expected to be the planned admission number or PAN for the school.
 Places are offered to pupils who are identified by means of an entrance examination as being in approximately the top 25% of the ability range.
 Admission to the school is not based on any voluntary financial contribution.